 About Mad River Riders

-If you want to get involved, email us at hello@madriverriders.com.
+If you want to get involved, email us at [email protected].
 We can always use more help.
-There's trail work, programs, events, and much more to do!
+There is trail work, programs, events, and much more to do!

-If you want to get involved, email us at hello@madriverriders.com.
+If you want to get involved, email us at [email protected].
 We can always use more help.
-There's trail work, programs, events, and much more to do!
+There is trail work, programs, events, and much more to do!

 Board Members & Staff